 *Reported as the mean (per 1000 encounters) (95% CI); or median (quartiles)

 Source: NPS MedicineWise (2020).

-Imai et al. (2020) undertook a study of the impact of COVID-19 on HbA1c monitoring using data from over 800 general practices (456 from Victoria and 347 from New South Wales) from January 2018 to December 2020.
+Imai et al. (2020) studied the impact of COVID-19 on HbA1c monitoring using data from over 800 general practices (456 from Victoria and 347 from New South Wales) from January 2018 to December 2020.
 The volume of HbA1c monitoring in 2020 during the weeks of the first wave of COVID-19 (approximately March–May) decreased by 19.1% in New South Wales and 25.6% in Victoria, compared to the average volume of 2018–2019.
 Although it was not as large as the first wave, there was another fall in the total HbA1c testing volume in 2020 during the weeks of the second wave (approximately June–September).

 The study also examined the number of patients living with type 2 diabetes who had records of HbA1c testing in both 2018 and 2019 (n=22,804 in Victoria, n = 15,399 in New South Wales) and their HbA1c testing frequencies.
 Approximately 14%–15% of these patients did not have HbA1c testing in 2020 (15.3% in Victoria, 14.1% in New South Wales).
 The number of patients who had multiple HbA1c tests also decreased in 2020 in both states (Figure 4).

 Figure 4: Number of subgroup patients by HbA1c testing frequency.
 The subgroup patients were those who had records of HbA1c tests in both 2018 and 2019